- Latest

 The House of Commons Library report on Public Libraries represents the best general overview of the sector.

 Spending on public libraries in the UK Overview CIPFA are the recognised source of official information on public libraries but their information is often several months late, open to interpretation and highly charged for.
 Reform of how they collect and publish public library figures there is urgently needed.
-CIPFA public library comparators are free and publicly available for 2012, 2013, 2014, 2015 and 2016.
+CIPFA public library comparators are free and publicly available for 2012, 2013, 2014, 2015 and 2016 and 2020.
 LISU until recently produced a free and very useful collections of statistics, including all important comparisons with several previous years here.
 The information I collect below is from various sources.

 “According to CIPFA’s annual library survey, the squeeze on council funding continues to take its toll on libraries, as spending, paid staff and branches declined again last year (2016/17), for the 7th year running.
 During 2016/17 total expenditure on council-run libraries fell by £66m, paid staff numbers fell by 5% (869) and there are 105 fewer libraries*.
 During the same time period visits to libraries fell by 3%, which adds to a 14% decline over five years.
 Whilst library resources continued to bear the brunt of austerity, the support libraries received to fill resource gaps rose in 2016/7 by 6%, this includes specific grants from the government and other bodies.
 During the same period, volunteer numbers increased by 8%, 43% since 2012.”
 CIPFA December 2017.